AlexIndiex/WaveRiftNoobGuides/README.md

 [Quick emulators backup link](https://drive.google.com/file/d/1Gz1UwejlWOxb4Cc5Qv6uIbtEt-fsvaA_)

-## WaveRift: BETA Emulators autoinstall script for Linux users:
+## WaveRift: BETA Emulators autoinstall script for Linux users

 The `update.sh` is a script to install and update `Dolphin Developer`, `sudachi`, `Cemu`, `Panda3DS`, `mgbaDev`, `melonDS`, `RMG`, `Lime3DS`, `mandarine`, `SkyEmu`, `citrapmk7`, `GearBoy`, `bsnes` and `snes9x` from their respective repositories.

 <details>

-  <summary>Some preliminary notes: ⮧</summary>
+  <summary>Some preliminary notes ⮧</summary>

 > NOTE 1: I recommend getting Emudeck installed, because the script relies on a folder in your user directory, which is `$HOME/Applications`.
 >